- Here's why regular bike care and maintenance is important

 After cleaning your bike frame, the chain is up next.
 If you clean your bicycle chain, make sure that you do not completely degrease the chain.
 Otherwise, the oil between the pin and the chain links may become weak and break.
 Therefore avoide chain cleaning devices or similar.

 » For step 2, you'll need:

-1. Take the rag dipped in water and grab the chain with it.
-Turn the crank so that the chain moves under your hand with the cloth and clean.
+1. Dip a rag in water and grab the chain with it.
+Turn the crank so that the chain moves under your hand with the cloth.

-2. For die-hard dirt, put a bit of WD-40 on another rag and run the chain through the rag in the same way.
+2. For tough dirt, put a bit of WD-40 on another rag and run the chain through the rag in the same way.

 3. Use a toothbrush to remove dirt between chain links.

 Intensive bike cleaning includes looking after the disc brakes.
 It is very important that the brakes are completely free of dirt and dust.
-While you're here, try to remove any rust that has accumlated here.
+While you're here, try to remove any rust that has accumulated here.

 » For step 3, you'll need: